-In September of 1976, Rev. Charles E. Smith met in the home of some friends, Mr. And Mrs. Bob Smith and, along with a few other interested people, discussed the prospect of starting a new Southern Baptist Church on the south side of Indianapolis.
+In September of 1976, Rev. Charles E. Smith met in the home of friends, Mr. And Mrs. Bob Smith and, along with a few other interested people, discussed the prospect of starting a new Southern Baptist Church on the south side of Indianapolis.
 Rev. Smith already had some experience in starting new churches, having served for 10 years as Director of Missions for Central Baptist Association in the Indianapolis area.

 Sunday services began on the first Sunday in October, 1976.
 The small group met at the Carefree Subdivision Clubhouse where permission had been granted for the group to meet for one year.